 As of September 16th, 2019, Planet Money has released a total of almost 1,000 episodes (939, to be exact), and all of them are jam-packed with fascinating information.
 They convey all the most recent financial news, plus other intriguing economic info, in a format that’s entirely understandable for just about anyone listening.

 Listening to this podcast, you’ll be glad to notice that journalists cover everything from taxes, to investing, to retirement strategies, and lots more in a format that entirely avoids baffling jargon to make it fully listener-friendly.
 The truth is, Your Money Briefing has made our list of best economics podcasts multiple times because they condense and make accessible the most useful details on both global financial markets and personal finance.

 Unlike many of the other podcasts on this list, Garrett Patterson’s interview platform podcast is more geared toward listeners with advanced, in-depth knowledge of the field of economics.
 Specifically, Patterson’s weekly long-form interviews are focused on any topic falling under the umbrella of “the science of human action”–including health care, money, macroeconomics, business cycles, education, the history of thought, and lots more.

 David Beckworth belongs to the Mercatus at George Mason University.
 On this podcast, he explores macroeconomic issues with the contribution of prominent economists and academics.
 Together, they explain historical and contemporary economic trends to listeners.

 WHO MAKES CENTS

-This monthly podcast focuses on explaining how capitalism has developed and changed over time, using interesting stories drawn primarily from U.S. history.
+This monthly economics podcast focuses on explaining how capitalism has developed and changed over time, using interesting stories drawn primarily from U.S. history.
 Both historians and social and cultural critics contribute to these stories, giving insight into how people have shaped capitalism through governance, resistance, and more.